-A reliable and automated instrument for Amorphous Fraction determination in Quality Control laboratories of Polypropylene plants.
+A reliable and automated instrument for determining the Amorphous Fraction in Polypropylene, developed for Quality Control laboratories

-The only manual task required is to put a representative amount of sample (up to 4g) in a disposable bottle, without the need for accurate weighing.
-The instrument then automates the entire analysis process, including dissolution, separation of the soluble fraction from the crystalline matrix, and analysis by the online detectors.
-This whole process takes 2.5 hours, and thanks to its self-cleaning capability, the instrument is then ready for the next sample analysis.
+CRYSTEX® QC improves safety levels in the laboratory because it eliminates the need to handle solvents manually and uses less-flammable solvents than Xylene.
+The only manual task required is putting a representative amount of sample (up to 4g) in a disposable bottle, without the need for accurate weighing.
+The instrument then automates the entire process, including dissolution, separation of the soluble fraction from the crystalline matrix, analysis by the online detectors, and instrument cleaning.
+The whole process takes 2.5 hours for the first sample, and this time can be reduced to 1.5 hours for the consecutive samples as the instrument can start dissolving them whilst the previous sample is being analyzed.

-The crystalline and amorphous fractions are separated through a crystallization and re-dissolution temperature cycle within a proprietary TREF column.
-Precise quantification is achieved by means of an infrared detector that also delivers ethylene content information.
+Precise quantification is achieved by means of an infrared detector (IR4) that also delivers ethylene content information.
 Moreover, the instrument measures intrinsic viscosity by means of a built-in dual capillary viscometer.
 All results (concentration, ethylene content, and intrinsic viscosity) are obtained for the whole sample, the amorphous fraction, and the crystalline fraction.

 The following are the detectors available for CRYSTEX® QC

-The IR4 is the standard Detector integrated by default in all the Polymer Char analytical instruments.
 IR4 is a dual-wavelength infrared detector, which uses the principle of infrared absorption spectroscopy to measure the concentration and composition in polyolefins.
+Thanks to its IR4 detector, the CRYSTEX® QC system can measure XS% and ethylene content simultaneously.

 CRYSTEX® QC is controlled by an intuitive and easy-to-use software that automates the analytical process and provides tools for instrument maintenance and advanced operations.